Dentists aren’t portrayed in most films as much as physicians.

 In Horrible Bosses, Jenifer Aniston plays a sexually abusive dentist towards her assistant, played by Charlie Day.

-In the film, Aniston walks around her office wearing nothing but nude stockings and a suspender belt under her open white lab
+In the film, Aniston walks around her office wearing nothing but nude stockings and a suspender belt under her open white lab coat, and continually attempts to seduce Day’s character.

 This is definitely an unconventional portrayal of dentistry in film and certainly not an accurate one, but the film is hilarious aside and worth a viewing.